rjohnson19/line-server/README.md

 #### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
 - I spent approximately 4-6 hours.
-- One approach to improve performance would be to preload the file into the cache when the application starts up, in the background.
+- If we had infinite memory or a separate instance (Redis) to hold the cache, we could load each line of the file into that cache during preloading and avoid file IO during requests entirely.
+I assumed we have memory constraints that make this unfeasible for a 100 GB file.
-- Another approach might be to break down the file into 'chunks' of 10k lines each during startup, and calculate which chunk file a requested line lives in based on the provided line number.
+- Another approach I considered was be to break down the file into 'chunks' of 10k lines each during startup, and calculate which chunk file a requested line lives in based on the provided line number.
 That would reduce the number of lines we need to read to a max of 10k.
-- A similiar preloading approach could be to get the byte position of each newline in the file during startup, then use a mapping of line number to byte position to retrieve a desired line via RandomAccessFile, which should be much faster.
 - I considered using a Redis instance to hold the cached lines, though I wasn't sure if that would go against the request that I not load the whole file into a database.
 - I could have also spent more time finding and testing against sample large text files.